dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

   ![screenshot of the certificate prompt on an Android device](../media/mdm-browser-ca-android-cert-prompt.png)

 5. Under **Exchange ActiveSync apps**, you can choose to block noncompliant devices from accessing Exchange Online.
-You can also select whether to allow or block access to email when the device is not running a supported platform.
+You can also select whether to allow or block access to email when the device isn't running a supported platform.
 Supported platforms include Android, iOS, Windows, and Windows Phone.

  Exchange Active Sync apps on **Android for Work** devices:
  -  Only **Gmail** and **Nine Work** apps in the **work profile** are supported on Android for Work devices.
 For conditional access to work on Android for Work devices, you must deploy an email profile for the Gmail or Nine Work app, and also deploy it as a **required** installation.